 Now, the latest idea in respect of solar power is creating solar road panels and solar roadways.
 The idea is quite simple: the solar roadways provide an alternative to traditional asphalt and generate energy which will power the cars.
 And while the idea is quite simple, the technique to execute is anything but.

 Is it even practical to pave hundreds or thousands of kilometers of road with solar panels?
 Is it a financially sound investment?
 Do the benefits outweigh the disadvantages of this idea?
 Most of all, is it even practical?
-We seek to answer all these questions and confirm whether solar roadways and solar road panels have been debunked or are a great idea.
+We seek to answer all these questions and confirm whether solar roadways and solar road panels: debunked/busted or a great idea.